qarnot/qarnot-sdk-python-27/README.md

 ## Partial feature set

-This backport is supplied as a convenience to be used by some people, organisations, or products that are trill relying on Python 2.7.
+This backport is supplied as a convenience to be used by some people, organisations, or products that are still relying on Python 2.7.
 This is by no means an offical support for Python 2.7, and this should not be considered as being one of our offical SDKs.

 This is a **partial** backport of our official SDK which was forked from version 2.3.1.
 From that point: